Three elderly women by the sea, all seen from the back and wearing bath robes.

 Swedish law aims to make it possible for couples to keep living together.
 Photo: Susanne Walström/imagebank.sweden.se

 A male nurse in white scrubs tending to an elderly man half-lying in a hospital bed.
+An example of elderly care in Sweden.

 As we live longer and longer, the need for health and elderly care keeps growing.
 Photo: Maskot/Folio/imagebank.sweden.se